Guanacaste Conservation Area: Aquatic areas

 There are at least 32 rivers and 16 streams that originate close to the Rincón de la Vieja volcano and flow into the Tempisque River watershed.
 As part of the Zapandí Riverine Wetlands reserve, this watershed is of great ecological and agricultural value, providing habitat for aquatic organisms and a source of irrigation for farming land.
 Other aquatic and semi-aquatic areas that the Guanacaste Conservation Area span are open marine zones, marine islands, many of which are uninhabited, rocky coasts, dune systems, and beaches, including 20 km of sea turtle nesting grounds.

 Areas of unique value are the Bahía Potrero Grande and the Laguna Respingue located in the southern peninsula of Santa Elena.
 These wetlands have both been listed as important sites by The Convention on Wetlands of International Importance, or the Ramsar Convention.
 Bahía Potrero Grande is the only intact mangrove ecosystem throughout the dry forest of Central America's Pacific coast, and Laguna Respingue is the only freshwater lake proximate to the ocean throughout Costa Rica and Central America's Pacific north.

 History

+Historical Development of the Guanacaste Conservation Area

+The foundation for the Guanacaste Conservation Area (ACG) was established in the mid-20th century as Costa Rica began to prioritize the protection of its natural resources.
+The creation of Santa Rosa National Park in 1971 marked the initial step towards what would eventually become the ACG.
+Santa Rosa National Park was specifically aimed at safeguarding the region's tropical dry forests, an ecosystem that is both unique and endangered.

+By the 1980s, Costa Rica had made significant progress in conserving other regions within Guanacaste, including the establishment of Rincón de la Vieja National Park in 1973 and Guanacaste National Park in 1989.
+Despite these efforts, the protected areas remained fragmented, resulting in disconnected wildlife corridors and vulnerable ecosystems.

+Daniel Janzen

+A pivotal moment in the development of the Guanacaste Conservation Area (ACG) occurred with the involvement of Dr. Daniel Janzen, an ecologist from the United States.
+Recognizing the necessity for a cohesive conservation strategy in Guanacaste, Dr. Janzen, along with his wife, biologist Dr. Winnie Hallwachs, championed the establishment of a contiguous conservation area to facilitate natural ecosystem regeneration.

+Their comprehensive strategy encompassed several key initiatives: